ginaahong/download_webtoons/README.md

     pip install dlwebtoon
     dlwebtoon 'link_to_webtoon' /path/to/output_directory

-  *You may need to install some packages to run the program.
-Such as:*
+  ~~*You may need to install some packages to run the program.
+Such as:*~~ With setup.py, all the necessary packages should be installed when you 'pip install dlwebtoon'

   | Package | Version |
   |----|----|